-During term time we run a group in Buntingford on Wednesdays and a group in Royston on Thursdays.
-The sessions run for two hours.
+During term time we run groups for families supported by Home-Start in South Cambridgeshire (on Mondays), Buntingford (on Wednesdays) and Royston (on Thursdays).
+The sessions run for 90 minutes to two hours.

 Family Support Group

 We run three family support groups (in Royston, Buntingford and South Cambridgeshire) for families supported by our Home-start scheme with children under the age of 5.